brunoreyes/movie-sagas-master/README.md

 I created an application that allows users to:

-- View multiple movies information without having to leave the page
+- View info on all movies without having to leave the page.
-- Show and Hide movie trailers
+- Show and hide movie trailers.
-- Scroll through movies horizontally like on Netflix
+- Scroll through movies horizontally like on Netflix.
-- Edit any movie to update any movie info including trailer links
+- Edit and update any movie info.
-- Intuitively navigate through a sound user expereince.
+- Intuitively navigate through a sound user experience.

 ### Duration: 1 Weeks